Hans Schmaus

-Hans Schmaus (22 May 1862 in Munich – 4 December 1905 in Munich) was a German pathologist.
+Hans Schmaus (22 May 1862 in Munich, Kingdom of Bavaria – 4 December 1905 in Munich) was a German pathologist.

 In 1887 he obtained his doctorate at the University of Munich, where he spent the next several years as an assistant to Otto Bollinger at the institute of pathology.
 In 1889 he became habilitated for pathology, becoming an associate professor at Munich in 1899.

 At Munich, he performed studies involving the pathological anatomy of the spinal cord, and did research of hyaline degeneration and caseous necrosis.
 With pathologist Eugen Albrecht, he conducted studies of coagulative necrosis.

 Published works

 He was the author of Grundriss der pathologischen Anatomie, a book that was issued in several editions and published in English as "A Text-book of Pathology and Pathological Anatomy", (translation by James Ewing; Lea brothers & Company, 1902).
 Other noteworthy efforts by Schmaus include: